U.S. Exchanges

 01 Innovation-Driven Growth

-Mid-cap medical device companies are at the forefront of innovation in neurovascular treatment, diabetes management, and minimally invasive surgery.
-Explore all medical device stocks across market caps for broader sector context and comparative analysis.
+Mid-cap companies are at the forefront of innovation in neurovascular treatment and minimally invasive surgery.
+Explore all medical device stocks across market caps for broader sector context.

-Leading mid-cap medtech stocks have outperformed in 2026, with Penumbra (PEN) up approximately 23% YTD on neurovascular strength and DexCom (DXCM) benefiting from expanding continuous glucose monitor adoption and favorable reimbursement trends.
+Leading mid-cap stocks have outperformed in 2026, with Penumbra (PEN) up approximately 23% YTD.
+DexCom (DXCM) continues to benefit from expanding continuous glucose monitor adoption and favorable reimbursement trends.

 03 M&A and Consolidation Activity